tysenmoore-xse/ui-layout/README.md

 There were a few missing features from what I could tell:
 - Could not dynamically change the flow
 - Could not dynamically hide a contianer
+- Resizing in some cases would break the containers and they could not be resized

 The code changes were done quickly and may be a little hackish.
 Anyone who wants to clean this up is more than welcome.